First published on March 9, 2015

 Kari came with cutting boards, knives, pickle juice, every little thing she needed to make my comfort food.

-While she was cooking away, we all sat in the kitchen and visited, listened to the Polish Prince (long story) and just loved on each other.
+While she was cooking away, my friends, Mike, and the girls, sat in the kitchen and heard stories, listened to the Polish Prince (long story), and just loved each other.

 It was a moment.